vircadia/vircadia-docs-sphinx/README.md

 ## Using RST

 Most of our docs use RST. reStructuredText (RST) is the default plaintext markup language used by Sphinx.
 It is an extensible markup language, that is fully customizable.
-However, we don't (yet) have need of this, and will stick with the default set of directives for Vircadia's documentation.
 To learn more, refer to Sphinx's [reStructuredText Primer](https://www.sphinx-doc.org/en/2.0/usage/restructuredtext/basics.html).
+RST should be used for any real documentation, as Markdown only supports very basic directives.

 ## Using videos